shee2goth4me/rad-team-ship-squad/README.md

 ## 🎯 The Mission

-We're building a **Ship-Every-Friday** squad for our OTT platform.
+We're building a **Ship-Every-Friday** Rapid Application Deployment squad for our OTT platform.
 We need MERN + Python developers who treat GenAI tools—Cursor, Claude, Codeium, whatever—as first-class teammates.

 ### 🏃‍♂️ How We Roll